mailsac/mailsac-examples/about/privacy_policy.rst

 our best to limit sharing email contents or usage with our financial providers, but that information is necessary often (such as but not limited to fraud investigation, or collateral information for chargeback requests).

 We use Stripe for payment processing to bill users for services and may provide information about you to them.
 They may retain, share, store or use personally identifiable information.
-Our banking partners may also receive information about our customers through payment processing.
+Our US banking partners may also receive information about our customers through payment processing.

+We use a hosted accounting software based in the US to manage invoicing, quotes, and accounts payable.
+Quotes and invoices may contain names, email addresses, and physical addresses.

 We are not responsible for third party usage of your information.
 Refer to their privacy policies and terms:

 - Stripe (Payment Processing, Invoices)
-- Azlo (Banking)
-- Hubspot (Quotes, Invoices, and CRM)
+- Zendesk (Customer Service Software)

 9. Links and Content
 --------------------
 9a.
 This website contains links to other sites.
 This website displays email information received by unknown parties over the internet.

 Be aware that we are not responsible for the content or privacy practices of such other sites or of email received.

 9b.
 We encourage our users to be aware when they leave our site via email links, and to read the privacy statements of any other site that collects personally identifiable information.

 Users agree to exercise extreme caution when visiting links and downloading attachments in emails received by this website.